Appdynamics/websphere-message-broker-extension/README.md

 ## Configuration ##

-There are two types on configuration needed
+There are two configurations needed

  1. On the WebSphere Message Broker

-    To get resource statistics from the broker, enable the resource statistics on WMB (WebSphere Message Broker) first.
+    To get resource statistics from the broker first you will have to enable the resource statistics on WMB (WebSphere Message Broker).
 There are two ways that you can enable statistics .

         a.
 You can run "mqsichangeresourcestats" by running it in IBM Integration Console (in WMB 9.0) or  IBM WMB Command Console (in previous versions).
         A sample command can be